All-Butter Tea Cake Cookies

 Soft sugar cookies are the best thing to make for any holiday celebration.
 These traditional Southern Tea Cakes are the perfect not-too-sweet-but-so-delicious cookies.
 Makes 52 cookies.

-When I was a child, a family friend used to make the most wonderful cookies called Tea Cakes.
+When I was a child, a family friend made the most wonderful cookies called Tea Cakes.
 At one point, she passed along her recipe, and we began baking Tea Cakes for holidays, specifically July 4th and Christmas.

-After baking, we would take plates of decorated cookies to friends, family members and neighbors, spreading the love with all the people we loved.
+After baking, we would take plates of decorated cookies to friends, family members and neighbors, to spread the love.

 When I was in college, I rediscovered these cookies during finals week.
-Since I was an art major, my final projects were due the week before finals, so I never ended up having exams during the finals week.
+Since I was an art major, my final projects were due the week before finals, so I never ended up having exams.

-Baking these Tea Cake Cookies became A Thing that I continued throughout my five years of undergrad and into adulthood, and I’ve been tinkering with the recipe ever since.
+Baking these Tea Cake Cookies became A Thing that I continued throughout undergrad and into adulthood.
+I’ve been tinkering with the recipe ever since.

 In Mississippi, two of my friends joined me for baking.
 When we hunkered down in my tiny galley kitchen, I was shocked to learn neither had ever made cookies before.

-Whenever I bake these cookies, I think of those friends, Heather and Jason.
+Whenever I bake these cookies, I think of those friends.

 I think of my family and the memories we made baking for the people we loved when I was a kid.